 How Your Montana Paycheck Works

-Withholding calculations have changed for the 2018 tax year because of the tax plan that President Trump signed into law in December 2017.
-The IRS released updated tax withholding guidelines in January and taxpayers should have seen changes to their paychecks, to reflect the new tax plan, starting in February 2018.
-For the time being, taxpayers do not need to fill out a new W-4.
-Employers will use the withholdings on your current form.
+Note that withholding calculations changed slightly from 2017 to 2018 because of the tax plan that President Trump signed into law in December 2017.
+The IRS released updated tax withholding guidelines in January 2018 and taxpayers should have seen changes to their paychecks to reflect the new tax rates starting in February 2018.
+If you didn’t double check your withholdings at that time, it’s a good idea to look over your W-4 in early 2019.

 Montana Median Household Income